 Similar to my Mexican Risotto and Mexican Sloppy Joes, this another mashup recipe that infuses Mexican-inspired flavors into American cuisine.
 So good!

-Make a double batch of this vegan Mexican Burger recipe and freeze leftovers for an easy dinner on busy weeknights!
+Make a double batch of these vegan Mexican burgers and freeze leftovers for an easy dinner on busy weeknights!

 Ingredients you need